gotthardp/lorawan-server/doc/Applications.md

 ### handle_delivery({Network, Profile, Node}, Result, Receipt)

-The `handle_delivery/3` will be called after successfull or unsuccessfull delivery of a confirmed downlink frame:
+The `handle_delivery/3` will be called after successful or unsuccessful delivery of a confirmed downlink frame:
   - **Network** parameters where the node is operating
   - **Profile** of the node